berkebatman/virtual-pet/ReadMe.md

     2) To add a method to the function constoctor i.e. the prototype: Pet.prototype.myNewMethod =  function  () { //do somethig;}

     3) Pet.prototype.growUp(n) will grow the age of your pet by n years.
 For every pet year grown, your pet's health is impaired.
 Fitness decreases by 3 while hunger increases by 5.
+When the growUp method of the pet.prototype has not been passed a variable, it will assume the pet will grow by 1 year by default.

     6) When you walk the pet by using the walk() prototype function, its fitness will increase by +4.
 Maximum fitness level a pet can have is +10.